 Planning ahead makes a big difference

 Before I started my work at the station, many breaks involved a lot of spontaneous talking and conversational improvising.
-For the listener, this could make a four-minute break feel like eight.
-That means an eight-minute break could be unbearable as talent would be filling the time with unfocused talk.
+For the listener, this could make a four-minute break feel like eight minutes.
+That means an eight-minute break could be unbearable as talent would be filling the time with some unfocused talk.

 Another issue with a loosely-formatted break is that improvisation created unintentional statements that were counter-productive.
 For example, the goal was to raise money for the station and its mission.